 So, in my home where we have space, we keep our first-aid kits and our trauma kits separate.
 The members of the family know where the trauma kits are and they know not to touch them, open them, or disturb them unless there is an absolute emergency.

 This ensures the trauma kit is ready for action when needed.

 When to combine trauma and first aid kits:

 On the flip side, there are circumstances where it makes more sense to me to combine the first-aid and trauma items into a single kit for the sake of convenience.

 - When I'm camping and don't want two separate pouches in my bag

 - When I'm at the gun range and I want a single bag/pouch that I can set on the range that every student can clearly identify is for any medical purpose

 - When I'm arranging emergency gear to keep in a vehicle

-These are examples of situations where, for one reason or another, it makes more sense for me to have a single go-to kit to access for whatever medical purpose from a simple cut to a gunshot wound.
+These are examples of situations where it makes more sense for me to have a single go-to kit to access for whatever medical purpose from a simple cut to a gunshot wound.

-For those situations where I want a combined Trauma Kit and First-Aid kit and may have need of dealing with multiple injuries, I recommend The Wind River kit from Mountain Man Medical.
-It has the amount of trauma gear you would generally see in 2-3 individual trauma kits but also the core first-aid essentials mentioned above.
+For those situations where I want a combined Trauma Kit and First-Aid kit and may have need to deal with multiple injuries, I recommend The Wind River kit from Mountain Man Medical.
+It has the amount of trauma gear you would generally see in 2-3 individual trauma kits, but also the core first-aid essentials mentioned above.
 Perfect for keeping in my car or taking with me on an outdoor adventure.